Google Drive Security Overview

 1. A user's account is compromised by a threat actor

-2. A threat actor who gains access to a user without a paid license, but still uses the organization's private drive.
-An attacker who gains access to this user can download all the drive’s files without leaving any trace.
+2. A threat actor who gains access to a user without a paid license but still uses the organization's private drive.
+An attacker who gains access to this user data can download all the drive’s files without leaving any trace.

 2. Employee offboarding

-2. When the organization’s user isn’t assigned with a paid license for some reason, but still uses its private drive.
-Before departing they can still download the drive’s files without any log record.
+2. When the organization’s user isn’t assigned a paid license for some reason but still uses their private drive.
+Before departing, they can still download the drive’s files without any log record.

-Either way, without a paid license, users can still have access to shared drive as viewers.
+Either way, without a paid license users can still have access to the shared drive as viewers.
 In combination with any cases mentioned in this advisory, a user or a threat actor can copy all the files from the shared drive to their private drive and download them.

 In the case of a user without a "Google Workspace Enterprise Plus” license, there are only “source_copy” events but not “copy” events.
 In addition, there are no logs of the download actions from the user private drive at all.
 So, if the company checks only for “copy” events and not also “source_copy” for data theft, if the copying is done by a user with unpaid license, they will miss the exfiltration detection.